mozilla/fx-private-relay/docs/translations.md

 from [/api/v1/runtime_data][].
 The website adjusts content based on availability in the user's region.

-The subscription platform (version 2) uses [Stripe][stripe].
-A [Stripe product][stripe-product] represents each Relay plan, such as the premium email service.
-A [Stripe price][stripe-price] represents how a user will pay.
+The subscription platform (version 2) uses [Stripe][].
+A [Stripe product][] represents each Relay plan, such as the premium email service.
+A [Stripe price][] represents how a user will pay.
 The price has an associated product, a currency, tax details, and a term.
 Many Relay plans have monthly and yearly subscription terms.
 The VPN bundle has yearly terms.

 The subscription platform associates a price with a region.
 Product reports may use this to segment purchasers by region.